-- 1. Number and extent of rills: none to some, moderate sheet & rill erosion hazard - 2.
-Presence of water flow patterns: None

-3. Number and height of erosional pedestals or terracettes: None
+1. Number and extent of rills: None to few on steeper slopes, moderate sheet & rill erosion hazard 2.
+Presence of water flow patterns: None to few on steeper slopes 3.
+Number and height of erosional pedestals or terracettes: None

-- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 10-15% - 5.
-Number of gullies and erosion associated with gullies: None - 6.
-Extent of wind scoured, blowouts and/or depositional areas: None, slight wind erosion hazard - 7.
-Amount of litter movement (describe size and distance expected to travel): Fine limited movement - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Moderately resistant to erosion; aggregate stability = 3-5 - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Deep and moderately deep, well drained with silt loam or loam surface.
-Depth to basalt bedrock is typically less than 30 inches; low OM (1-2%) - Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Moderate ground cover (60-70%) and gentle slopes (0-20%) moderately limit rainfall impact and overland flow - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None - 12.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): 10-20% 5.
+Number of gullies and erosion associated with gullies: None 6.
+Extent of wind scoured, blowouts and/or depositional areas: None, slight wind erosion hazard 7.
+Amount of litter movement (describe size and distance expected to travel): Fine - limited movement 8.
+Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Significantly resistant to erosion: aggregate stability = 4-6 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Moderately deep to deep, well drained stony clay loams and clay loams: moderate OM (2-4%) 10.
+Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Moderate ground cover (50-60%) and gentle to very steep slopes (12-70%) moderately limit rainfall impact and overland flow 11.
+Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None 12.
 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):